clarify/pyclarify/docs/source/reference/client.rst

 .. currentmodule:: pyclarify

-The PyClarify Client has a class named :ref:`ApiClient <interface.ApiClient>`.
+The PyClarify Client has a class named :ref:`ApiClient <pyclarify.interface.ApiClient>`.
 In this class the 3 most important methods are insert, save_signals, select_items.

 .. automodule:: pyclarify.client